 The Student Discipline System and Code of Conduct are subject to change when deemed necessary by the University to meet the evolving needs of students, the community, and the University.
-All substantive changes will be widely communicated by the Associate Vice President for Student Life through various means available.
+All substantive changes will be widely communicated by the Director of Student Life through various means available.